ak4zh/ak4zh-blog/blog/how-i-saved-my-startup-from-price-war/index.md

 At this point, I decided to risk it all.
 I decided if I cannot bank on my idea anymore, a copycat should not be able to, as well.
 I took a bold step that could have ultimately killed the opportunity for anyone to bank on this idea anymore.

-## I self-cannibalized ConfluxBot
+## I self-cannibalized my SaaS

-I open-sourced the codebase for the core features of ConfluxBot.
-I even created a step-by-step tutorial on youtube on how I created ConfluxBot and how anyone can do it themselves.
+I open-sourced the codebase for the core features of my SaaS.
+I even created a step-by-step tutorial on youtube on how I created my SaaS and how anyone can do it themselves.
-Now the people who were leaving conflux to save 50% on cost can keep 100% of their money and host the software themselves.
+Now the people who were leaving my product to save 50% on cost can keep 100% of their money and host the software themselves.

 > If You Don't Cannibalize Yourself, Someone Else Will.
 >